Good Dental Hygiene for a Lifetime of Smiles!

 Should I worry about thumb or finger sucking?

-Thumb sucking is perfectly normal for infants; many stop at age two.
+Thumb sucking is perfectly normal for infants; many stop by age two.
 Prolonged thumb sucking can create crooked teeth or bite problems.
 If the habit continues beyond age three, a professional evaluation is recommended.
-Your pediatric dentist will be glad to suggest alternatives to address a prolonged thumb sucking habit.
+Your pediatric dentist will be glad to suggest alternatives to address a prolonged thumb-sucking habit.

 Why do children suck on fingers, pacifiers or other objects?